josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🗝️_Politics_Memory_Work/🧠_le_carré_meets_alice_in_wonderland.md

 # 🧠 Le Carré Meets Alice in Wonderland

-**First created:** 2025-08-26 | **Last updated:** 2025-08-26
+**First created:** 2025-08-26 | **Last updated:** 2025-08-30

-*Allegorical forensics: when molehunts turn to fairy tales and the Circus collapses under nonsense logic*
+*Allegorical forensics: when molehunts turn to fairy tales and the Circus collapses under nonsense logic.*

 ---